 Further information on funding for prospective UK, EU and international postgraduate students.

 You will work towards a master's qualification, through six taught units (120 credit points) and a dissertation (60 credit points), to cover the required preparatory training for a PhD application.
-It also provides research training for PhD candidates, who are required to take four core units (80 credit points).
+The programme also provides research training for PhD candidates, who are required to take four core units (80 credit points).

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Educational Research.